isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/fm-output-view-status.md

+---
+title: View the status of the output generation task
+description: Learn how to View the status of the output generation task
+---

 # View the status of the output generation task {#viewing_output_history}

 Once you initiate the output generation task for a FrameMaker document, AEM Guides sends this task to the output generation queue.
 This queue is updated in real time, showing the status of each output generation task in the queue.